HDFGroup/hdf5/doc/vfd-swmr-user-guide.md

 If the tests don't pass, please let the developers know!

-Note that due to reader and writer process drifting out of sync, you likely see several messages such as:
+Note that due to reader and writer process drifting out of sync, you are likely to see several messages such as:

 ```
     vfd_swmr_zoo_reader: tend_zoo: vrfy_ns_grp_c: H5Gopen2() failed